An advertising strategy should support the marketing plan, which in turn supports the company business plan.

 That's the essence of strategic leadership and vision.

-Know how the company is positioned in the minds of consumers, and where you want it to be positioned.
+Learn how the company, product or service is currently positioned in the minds of consumers, and define where you want it to be positioned.

 14 fancy letters for a simple idea: what's going on inside the brains of buyers, of perspective customers?